jbirtley88/gremel/README.md

-# Gremel - "Dremel" In Glo
+# Gremel - "Dremel" In Goo
 Gremel is a utility for interrogating and extracting data from structured sources:

     - JSON
     - CSV
+    - Apache CLF
+    - Apache combined log
+    - Syslog
+    - Excel spreadsheets
     - SQL databases

 Conceptually and functionally similar to Apache Drill.